November 30, 2016

 For well over a decade now, scientific research is crystal-clear: the human brain cannot multitask.
 Our brains can’t handle two complex tasks at once, and at best, what we end up doing is constantly switching our attention between different activities.
 This switching costs us dearly: it takes more energy, we are slower, we make more mistakes, we can’t really think.
 Multitasking isn’t only impossible, it hurts our productivity, the very thing we think we’re improving.

 Don’t believe me?
-Try this simple test.
+Try this simple test—here's a video version.
 It takes less than two minutes:

 If you’re like the vast majority of people, you were slower the second time through.
 It also felt more difficult to complete the task and you may have even made some mistakes.